erigontech/erigon/docs/programmers_guide/guide.md

 For example, for leaf `12`, the lengths of common prefix with neighbours are 1 and 3.
 Therefore, this key will emit the opcode
 `LEAF 4`, where 4 = 8 (original length) - 3 (max common prefix length) - 1 (one digit goes to the branch node for the prefix group).
-Following the emitting of the `LEAF`, or `EXTENSION`, or no opcode, another opcode is emitted, which corresponds to adding an extra digit to the digit set of the groups dictionary item.
+Following the emitting of the `LEAF`, or `EXTENSION`, or no opcode, another opcode is emitted, which corresponds to adding an extra digit to the digit set of the top of the `groups` stack.
 If this step has resulted in the creation of a new entry, then `BRANCH` or `HASHER` opcode is emitted, with the operand being the the extra digit.
 If this step just added a new digit to an existing entry, then `ADD` opcode is emitted, with the operand being the exta digit.
 The choice between emitting `BRANCH` and emitting `HASHER` depends on whether the structural information is used to produce the root hash